gatsbyjs/gatsby/docs/docs/testing-css-in-js.md

 npm install --save-dev jest-emotion babel-plugin-emotion
 ```

-As [Gatsby's emotion plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-emotion/) is using `babel-plugin-emotion` under the hood we'll also need to install it so that Jest can use it.
+As [Gatsby's emotion plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-emotion/) is using `babel-plugin-emotion` under the hood you'll also need to install it so that Jest can use it.

 If you followed along with the [Unit testing guide](docs/unit-testing) you'll have the file `jest-preprocess.js` at the root of your project.
 Open that file and add the plugin: